-Fifth day coverage of the 68th Berlin International Film Festival with reviews of French film The Prayer and the Swedish The Real Estate
+Fifth-day coverage of the 68th Berlin International Film Festival with reviews of the French film The Prayer and the Swedish The Real Estate

 The Prayer (La Prière)

 Thomas (Anthony Bajon) is a young man who joins an isolated religious community of former drug addicts living in a remote house in the French mountains.
 When we see him for the first time, he has a bruise around his left eye and looks like he is going to hell — a place where he won’t have any access to alcohol, drugs or women, and where the days consist mainly of regular prayer and hard labor in the fields.
 This can be quite difficult for newcomers, but each person gets to have a “guardian angel” — or a closer friend — to guide them in moments of hardship.
 Friendship is very important in this place, and we notice that when Pierre (Damien Chapelle) sits by Thomas’ bed and prays for him as the boy struggles with abstinence.

 Although initially aggressive and reluctant to be part of the community and accept the rules (like when he is told he must apologize for not following them), Thomas soon begins to adapt and becomes integrated in their way of living, later helping the others prepare a staging of Lazarus in summer.
 While it would be easy to imagine that these guys are a bunch of fanatic ex-junkies, this is actually not the case, since we see them singing, having fun and even making jokes involving Jesus (right before praying).
 The linear structure is lucid in the way it carefully lets us in on what life at this place is like while exploring Thomas’ motivations for trying to believe in what he is told about God and Jesus.